Story of Halkbank A.Ş. Türkiye

 In 2001, 96 branches of Mülga Türkiye Emlak Bankası were transferred to Halkbank.
 In the second half of 2004, Pamukbank was transferred to Halkbank.
 The Halkbank-Pamukbank integration was completed flawlessly, far ahead of schedule – and was considered exemplary within the banking industry.
 The new structure addressed customer segmentation, providing advantageous products and services, particularly to SMEs and middle - and upper - income private customers as the adoption of a customer-oriented quality service approach became more prominent.
 In the meantime, the Turkish banking industry was being reshaped in the 2000s, with acquisitions, mergers, and foreign investors entering the market.

 Today, Halkbank serves its clients through nationwide branches, offices, special transaction offices and with foreign reresentatives.
 As a bank with a mission, Halkbank will continue to support the traders, artisans, and SMEs who are the foundation of Turkey, as well as all entrepreneurs who contribute to investment and employment, with a modern banking approach.
 Halkbank will continue to be known as one of the industry’s strongest and most reputable institutions.

-* Third largest bank in Turkey in terms of assets,
+* Second largest bank in Turkey in terms of assets,

-* Third largest network in Turkey with near 1000 branches (including special transaction centers and offices) nationwide, with at least one branch in every city in Turkey,
+* Second largest network in Turkey with near 1000 branches (including special transaction centers and offices) nationwide, with at least one branch in every city in Turkey,

 * Strong and stable deposit base,